mike-perdide/gitbuster/README.rst

 --------
 Safe try
 --------
-With the demo.sh you can try qGitFilterBranch in a safe environment.
+With the demo.sh you can try gitbuster in a safe environment.
 The script will check that all dependencies are met and install GitPython in a virtualenv.
 That way it won't interfere with your system packaging tools (like apt).